-That’s why South African Conversations publishes the ONLY printed DIRECTORY of non-profit, civil society and government resources and services that are available online and offline.
+That’s why South African Conversations is printing a DIRECTORY of non-profit, civil society and government resources and services that are available online and offline.
 Take a look at the flip-book, below, to get an idea of the depth of research and the quality of information that you can expect from the printed book.

 And yes, the content will, eventually, be available online, as well as in print.

 Listings remain open until we go to print, when this order form will be removed.

 There is no cost for NPO listings – unless you feel moved to support this labour of love, as follows:

 - Pay R130 per listing.
 Includes a copy of the book that costs R130 (NPO price), as well as postage – at no extra cost.